MahjongPantheon/pantheon/README.md

 **Mimir** and **Frey** use [twirp](https://github.com/twitchtv/twirp) interface to communicate with other services.
 See protocol description files in `Common` folder.

+#### Email agent

+Pantheon provides container with pre-installed email agent (Hermod).
+You can view last sent email in CLI using `make dump_last_mail` command.
+This is useful to test registration and password recovery, because emails sent from the developer environment will most likely be rejected by target email relay (e.g. gmail rejects it in 100% of cases).

 ### Pull requests